SleeplessByte/media-types-ruby/README.md

 also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle update media_types` in any repository that depends on this gem.
-When the private gem server is set up you may call `bundle exec rake release` to create a new git tag, push git commits and tags, and push the `.gem` file to that private gem server.
+To release a new version, update the version number in `version.rb`, call `bundle exec rake release` to create a new git tag, push git commits and tags, and push the `.gem` file to rubygems.org.

 ## Contributing